seemanne/llamacpypy-old/README.md

 # llamacpypy
 llamacpp but wrapped in python

-This allows serving llama using libraries such as fastAPI using the optimized models of the [llama.cpp](https://github.com/ggerganov/llama.cpp) ecosystem instead of using torch directly.
+This allows serving llama using libraries such as fastAPI using the optimized and in particular quantized models of the [llama.cpp](https://github.com/ggerganov/llama.cpp) ecosystem instead of using torch directly.
 This should decrease ressource consumption over plain torch.

 # Installation